MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 ### Scalability & throughput

 In the context of a discussion on runtime policies, the topics of scalability and throughput are closely related.
-Some of the most common questions that arise when planning the configuration and provisioning of R Server for operationalization are:
+Some of the most common questions that arise when planning the configuration and provisioning of Machine Learning Server for operationalization are:

 -   How many users can I support?
 -   How web nodes and compute nodes do I need?